Franklin-University-WEBD236/webd236-datetime/README.md

-# WEBD 236 markdown example
+# WEBD 236 dates and times

-An example of using markdown for rich text formatting without injection vulnerabilities.
+Examples of date manipulation and timezones